-- Layered Shingles - When multiple layers of shingles are installed on a roof they will trap water and moisture in addition to that trapped in the attic.
+When multiple layers of shingles are installed on a roof they will trap water and moisture in addition to that trapped in the attic.
 Causing damage from above the roof and below, drastically shortening the life of the roof while obscuring any leaks within its layers.
-Meaning there will be water damage that isn’t all too visible to the homeowner; Further details in reasons not to put shingles on top of shingles and are two layers of shingles better than one.
+Meaning there will be water damage that isn’t all too visible to the homeowner;

 These are minor risks due to poor attic ventilation because these issues are isolated to the roof system for the most part.
 They are still manageable or early enough to repair without causing too much additional pain.

 As the roof deteriorates it will become less waterproof or be less capable of having water run-off it as it should.
 Causing water to accumulate on areas of the roof, which will lead to leaks.

 Trapped moisture in the attic will recede back down into the home’s interior/exterior since it has nowhere else to go, this will cause moisture absorption into anything it can attach to.
 This moisture buildup will cause the paint to blister and peel.